helq/blag/src/blog/personal/webcomics.md

 much that I ain't the same person I was few years ago.
 And, wait!
 All those versions of me are dead!
 Sorry mom, your son is dead.
 Anyway, what did I just write?
 This is not the place to write my melancholic thoughts ...
 Wait!
 This place is mine, so I CAN!
-Anyway, enjoy your procastination time.
+Anyway, enjoy your procrastination time.
 Most comics are in English, but there are some in Spanish and German, and because of that the explanations are too in the three languages.

 Also, this document is full of mistakes.
 Don't get angry at me.
 Get angry at younger and